For My Derelict Favorite manhwa review (liked and hated it at the same time, ending spoilers included)

 Summary: Kento Yamazaki, an ordinary boy who isn’t particularly special, realizes after a while that he is reincarnated into a different world holding a tablet?!
 He acquires housework skills as he makes delicious food and cleans up in a short time by using apps on his tablet.
 He finds himself in the adventurer’s party, called “Daybreak”, in which unique characters, such as a beautiful elf and a cute boy with glasses, who does not talk much, get together.
 Time to start his carefree life in a different world, tablet in hand!

 So that’s the story in a nutshell.
-The adventurer’s party actually comes later in the story, after Kento has spent time working for another party which ends up kicking up out for costing it later.
+The adventurer’s party actually comes later in the story, after Kento has spent time working for another party which ends up kicking him out for costing too much later.
 In typical “kicked out by the hero’s party” manga style, the reader expects them to regret it later.
-However he later meets members of that party and it turns out they split up over the issue and that many of the members had no problem with him and even liked him, so that was a bit of a surprise.
+However he later meets members of that party and it turns out they split up over the issue and that most of the members had no problem with him and even liked him, so that was a bit of a surprise.

 Apart from that slight twist, Cheating My Way follows the typical “wimpy Japanese isekai protagonist” trope almost exactly.
 Kento starts out at the lowest rank in the guild, takes on odd jobs to make ends meet, makes powerful friends who train him little by little and eventually gets strong enough to beat monsters with a little help from others.